HaliteChallenge/Halite-II/website/learn/tutorials/using_the_api.md

 3. y - the ship's y-coordinate
 4. radius - the ship's radius (assumed to always be 0.5)
 5. docking_status - The current status of the ship.
 Will be one of UNDOCKED, DOCKED, DOCKING, UNDOCKING.
-6. planet - the id of the planet which owns the ship.
+6. planet - the Planet object of the planet into which this ship is docked.
-7. owner - The id of the user who owns the ship.
+7. owner - The Player object, representing the user who owns the ship.
+If no owner, contains None/Null equivalent.

 Following are a set of methods and their explanations: